spolu/settle/site/content/posts/intro.md

 ```
 /The m.settle.network mint/

-With this post, I'm releasing an open-source implementation for mints, as well
+Available  open-source is a Go implementation for mints, as well as a
-as the command-line tool `settle`.
-That you can install locally with:
+command-line tool `settle`, that you can install locally with:
 ```
 curl -L https://settle.network/install | sh && export PATH=$PATH:~/.settle
 ```

-I'm also opening a mint at `m.settle.network` to let people issue and exchange
+I'm also maintaining a mint at `m.settle.network` to let people issue and
-assets as well as a guide to setup your own mint:
+exchange assets as well as a guide to setup your own mint:

 - [Source code](https://github.com/spolu/settle)
 - [Documentation](/documentation)